 “These solutions have the potential to streamline operations and improve residents’ satisfaction,” Rosumny said.

-Whether you’re ready for financing or looking to streamline operations, reach out to our local Portland commercial real estate team.
+Whether you’re ready for financing or looking to streamline operations, reach out to our local Portland lending, payments and liquidity team.